This site is in beta and a work in progress

 Interested in improving the lives of New Jerseyans by designing and delivering modern policies and services?

 The Office of Innovation was founded with the mandate to improve the lives of New Jerseyans by designing and deploying more effective and efficient government services.
-We work in partnership with the Governor’s Office and State agencies to create innovative policies and technologies that address complex public problems by working differently: we apply data science and public engagement to understand problems, and we use the latest digital technologies combined with strategic policies to develop solutions that improve services while also reducing costs for the State and the taxpaying public.
+We operate in partnership with the Governor’s office, State agencies and departments, and outside partners - working differently to create innovative policies and technologies that address complex public problems.
+We apply data science and public engagement to understand problems, and use modern digital technologies combined with strategic policies to develop solutions that improve services while also reducing costs for the State and the taxpaying public.

 We believe this mission can only be fulfilled with a diverse and inclusive team, environment, and approach.
 Are you interested in joining us?

 The New Jersey State Office of Innovation, in collaboration with the New Jersey Department of Labor and Workforce Development (NJDOL), the NJ Higher Education Student Assistance Authority (HESAA), and the Heldrich Center for Workforce Development at Rutgers University (HCWD), is seeking to hire a Policy and Engagement Fellow to advance the implementation of policy and programs related to the Future of Work.
 Core policy areas that this position will address include: lifelong learning and upskilling; worker rights and benefits; and worker health and safety.